store carrier oils essential oils blends and recipes aromatherapy home

 Aroma

-Thuja Oil Description
+What is Thuja Oil ?

 Thuja oil has a camphoraceous, fruity aroma The use of Thuja oil is controversial in aromatherapy, except by a qualified practitioner, and never for use during pregnancy.